Did you know that most people never set goals in life? Yep.

 Once you commit to the journey of setting and achieving your goals, you will pick up speed and power.
 Your daily doing will accelerate your discoveries which will increase your clarity, which will accelerate your growth.

-You don’t have to be clear on your goals in life to set goals for the quarter.
 The day is the way to achieve your dreams, one day at a time.

 Begin at the End

 There’s a concept of starting at the end and working your way backward.
 Imagine the goal you’re aiming for, see it and feel it achieved.
 Then, make a list of all the steps to make it happen.

 Don’t worry about ordering or organizing them yet.
 This first step is to brain dump all the things that come to mind that need to be done to reach your goal.
 Once in the journey you will discover additional steps to add and some to remove as less relevant.